 An official Shawnee Community College transcript is signed and dated by the Registrar.
 Shawnee Community College cannot forward the original or a copy of any document received by the College from another institution or agency to a third institution.
 Transcripts, test scores, etc., must be requested by the student from the originating institution or agency.
 Unofficial copies of documents may be requested.
 Normally, unofficial copies are not accepted by other institutions, and official copies should be requested.
 At the end of every semester, a grade report is available on mySCC only.
-These reports will be withheld if there are any outstanding obligations, financial or otherwise, to the College.
 Students not meeting these obligations may not be allowed to register during subsequent semesters at Shawnee Community College until their records are cleared.